 The AMP site that hosts your AMP pages does not run the BlueConic script, but you can use the BlueConic AMP listener to enable basic listening for (views and clicks) on your AMP pages.
 Here are some key steps for setting up AMP listening in BlueConic:

 - Add a code snippet to your AMP pages: When you set up an AMP listener in BlueConic, you copy a code snippet from the listener and paste it into your AMP pages.

 - Enable AMP analytics: Enable analytics and (optionally) geotagging in AMP.

-- Match the AMP client ID: If you configure both AMP and Google Analytics or Universal Analytics to use the same identifier, BlueConic can connect web visitor profiles with AMP visitor profiles using that ID.
+- Match the AMP client ID: If you configure both AMP and Google Analytics 4 to use the same identifier, BlueConic can connect web visitor profiles with AMP visitor profiles using that ID.

 - Default AMP values: See the list of default values the AMP listener collects.

 - Run one or more listeners: You can run one AMP listener with several rules to collect data or multiple separate listeners (and you copy and paste each listener's code snippet to your AMP pages).